IBM/graphql-query-generator/README.md

 This library also exposes a function `matchVarName(query: string, candidates: string[]): string` that, from a given list of variable names and/or variable name queries, finds the one matching the given variable name or query.

-Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), this lirbrary automatically chooses one value at random.
+Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), this library automatically chooses one value at random.

 ### Errors